 - Loss of interest, maybe a lack of pleasure in things we once enjoyed.

 - Having feelings of worthlessness, shame or guilt.

-- Swings in our appetite — we can gain or lose or gain weight suddenly even if we not dieting.
+- Swings in our appetite — we can gain or lose weight suddenly even if we are not dieting.

 - Have difficulty getting or staying asleep or occasionally oversleeping.

 - Difficulty in concentrating or making decisions, even simple ones.

 - Experiencing a loss of energy or maybe feeling totally fatigued.

 - Having an awareness of a seeming loss of purpose or meaning in life.

 - Exaggerated physical activity (e.g., being fidgety or using excessive hand or foot gestures), dulled changes in the way we gesture or talk i.e. our physical movements or speech, most notable when seen by others.

 - Having passive or active thoughts about not wanting to live or committing suicide.